 “I feel that I am not alone.
 There are many more people of my age who have the same worries, concerns as me.”

-If you would like to help spread the word about SNUG (Special Needs United Grandparents) in your area and would like to form a local meet up group then please get in touch.
-I have put together an information sheet which might help you get started and which contains important information MEETING GROUP GUIDLINES
+If you would like to help spread the word about SNUG (Special Needs United Grandparents) in your area and think you would like to form a local meet up group of your own then please get in touch.
+I would be more than happy to offer any suggestions.

-If you do decide that you want to form a group in your local area (regardless of country) then please get in touch via email@example.com and let me have the details.
-This will enable me to advertise your group when formed on this site and also our Facebook page.
+If you do form a group then please get in touch via firstname.lastname@example.org and let me have the details.
+This will enable me to advertise it on this site and also our Facebook page.

-**As explained in the leaflet, SNUG (Special Needs United Grandparents) is a voluntary support group not a recognised charity or body.
-Everything that is done within the group is done voluntarily and anyone willing to organise a get together should keep that in mind as no expenses can be claimed from SNUG (Special Needs United Grandparents) or it’s members.
+**As explained SNUG (Special Needs United Grandparents) is a voluntary support group not a recognised charity or body.
+Everything that is done within the group is done voluntarily.
+Anyone organising a local meet up group does so on a voluntary basis and each particular group and it’s members are responsible for sourcing their own funding if necessary**